varunpm1/VPAccordionAnimation/README.md

 ## History

+### Version 2.1.0
+Fixed layout issue when using UITablewViewAutomaticDimension for cells

 ### Version 2.0.0
 This version now support Swift 3.0.
 If you're using XCode lesser than 8, please use the Version 1.3.0 release since this now needs XCode 8 to build and run.